E-commerce

 OKR data

-Objectives specific to analytics maturity: event coverage, report availability lead time.
+Objectives specific to analytics maturity: event coverage, report availability delay.

 Living documentation

-Internal wiki of definitions: reduces tickets like “which number is the source of truth?”
+Internal wiki of definitions: reduces tickets asking “which number is the truth?”

 Data warehouse

-Star or vault model: architecture choice impacts report freshness and maintenance cost.
+Star schema or vault model: architecture choice impacts report freshness and maintenance cost.

 Metrics governance